 No, membership is personal and everyone (older than 5 years) must possess a membership card for the member’s price to be valid.

-Yes, all children older than five (those born in 2013 or earlier) must have their own membership card.
+Yes, all children older than five must have their own membership card to receive membership discounts.

 Yes.
 The family membership is valid for a maximum of two adults living in the same household, with an unlimited number of children and young people who also live there.